GLOBAL MARKETS-Scotland vote fears slam pound; stocks falter

 * Oil prices fall on concerns of growing U.S. output (Updates to close of U.S. trading)

-* Sterling plunges as poll finds support for Scottish independence * Brent crude drops below $100 a barrel * U.S. stocks fall, but uptrend seen intact (Adds oil settlement prices) By Herbert Lash NEW YORK, Sept 8 Scotland's threat to secede from the United Kingdom knocked the British pound to a 10-month low against the U.S. dollar on Monday and sparked weakness in major stock markets already uncertain as to whether a cease-fire in Ukraine would hold.
-For the first time this year, an opinion poll showed that the Scots may vote for independence next week in a referendum that could herald the break-up of Great Britain.
-The pound slumped and Britain's top shares dropped further from a recent 14-1/2-year high as companies with strong business ties to Scotland fell across the board.
-One of Scotland's leaders advocating independence said Scotland would share the pound with Britain, but the U.K. government has ruled this out, leading to uncertainty about valuations, debt and the sharing of North Sea oil revenues.
+* Sterling plunges as poll finds support for Scottish independence * Brent crude drops below $100 a barrel * U.S. stocks fall, but uptrend seen intact (Adds close of European bond, stock markets) By Herbert Lash NEW YORK, Sept 8 The threat of Scotland splitting from Britain knocked the pound to a 10-month low against the dollar on Monday and sparked caution across equity markets already uncertain about whether a cease-fire in Ukraine would hold.
+An opinion poll showed for the first time this year that Scots may vote for independence next week in a referendum that could herald the break-up of the United Kingdom.
+The pound slumped and Britain's top shares dropped further from a recent 14-1/2 year high as companies with strong business ties to Scotland fell across the board.
+The pound is one of several hotly debated issues.
+An independence leader said Scotland would share the currency, but Westminster has ruled this out, leading to uncertainty about valuations, debt and the sharing of North Sea oil revenues.
 "If Scotland decides to go down the road of a new currency, what effect does that have on (these companies') Scottish assets and the valuations of their Scottish assets?
 We don't know," said Michael Hewson, chief market analyst at CMC Markets.
-With little news to guide trading, stocks on Wall Street also fell, but analysts said the market trend is for higher prices with the Federal Reserve not seen raising interest rates until well into 2015.
+With little news to guide trading, stocks on Wall Street mostly fell.
+But analysts said the market trend is higher with the outlook for the Federal Reserve to begin to raise interest rates only well into 2015.
 "The path of least resistance continues to be higher.
-That will most likely continue for the foreseeable future, especially as everybody understands while rates will go up at some point, the move from the Fed will be very gradual," said Ryan Larson, head of U.S. equity trading at RBC Global Asset Management in Chicago.
-MSCI's all-country world index fell 0.51 percent to 430.17, while the FTSEurofirst 300 index of top European shares closed down 0.4 percent at 1,390.42.
-On Wall Street, the Dow Jones industrial average was down 24.27 points, or 0.14 percent, at 17,113.09.
-The Standard & Poor's 500 Index was down 6.83 points, or 0.34 percent, at 2,000.88.
-The Nasdaq Composite Index was up 3.43 points, or 0.07 percent, at 4,586.33.
-The pound sterling sank more than 1.0 percent, the most in 13 months, to trade at $1.6115 against the U.S. dollar.
-The dollar was stronger against the euro, up 0.33 percent at $1.2907, and gained against a basket of six major currencies, up 0.59 percent on the day.
-Gold prices fell to a three-month low as the dollar recovered losses following a disappointing U.S. jobs report on Friday.
-The December contract settled down $13 at $1,254.3 an ounce.
-U.S. Treasury debt prices retreated, with the benchmark 10-year U.S. Treasury note down 4/32 in price to yield 2.4748 percent.
-Brent crude oil slid below $100 a barrel for the first time in more than a year as Chinese and U.S. data pointed to slower-than-expected growth in the world's top oil consumers.
+That will most likely continue for the foreseeable future, especially as everybody understands while rates will go up at some point, the move from the Fed will be very gradual," said Ran Larson, head of U.S. equity trading at RBC Global Asset Management in Chicago.
+MSCI's all-country world index fell 0.35 percent to 430.84, while the FTSEurofirst 300 index of top European shares closed down 0.4 percent at 1,390.42.
+On Wall Street, the Dow Jones industrial average was down 16.72 points, or 0.10 percent, at 17,120.64.
+The Standard & Poor's 500 Index was down 5.22 points, or 0.26 percent, at 2,002.49.
+The Nasdaq Composite Index was up 4.22 points, or 0.09 percent, at 4,587.12.
+Sterling sank more than 1 percent, the most in 13 months, to trade at $1.6145 against the dollar.
+The dollar was slightly lower against the euro and gained against a basket of six major currencies, up 0.35 percent on the day.
+U.S. Treasuries yields fell on doubts over the strength of a cease-fire between Ukrainian forces and pro-Russian separatists, and renewed concerns over U.S. economic growth following last week's disappointing jobs report.
+Benchmark 10-year U.S. Treasury notes were last up 1/32 in price to yield 2.4569 percent.
+Brent crude slid below $100 a barrel for the first time in more than a year as Chinese and U.S. data pointed to slower-than-expected growth in the world's top oil consumers.
 Brent fell to a low of $99.36 a barrel, its lowest since May 2013.
-It settled down 62 cents at $100.20.
-U.S. crude fell 63 cents to settle at $92.66 a barrel.
+It last traded down 81 cents to $100.01.
+U.S. crude tumbled $1.09 to $92.20 a barrel.
 (Reporting by Herbert Lash; Additional reporting by Marc Jones in London; Editing by Dan Grebler)

 * Oil prices fall on concerns of growing U.S. output (Updates to close of U.S. trading)